vega-studio/deltav/docs/the-basics.md

 - A Layer
 - Some data (Instance and InstanceProvider)

 Note: As a web developer you should be familiar with HTML and basic DOM manipulation.
-If not: You need to know how too use it to feed a container to the framework.
+If not: You need to know how to use it to feed a container to the framework.

 Follow this guide in a downward fashion to see the code example grow slowly into a fully functional surface.